About Adriatic Islands

 Brac is one of the largest of the Adriatic islands but tends to be quieter than its more popular neighbours.
 Its real draw, though, is the stunning Zlatni Rat (Golden Horn Beach) on the south coast.

-Hvar is one of the most popular islands of Southern Dalmatia, offering beautiful scenery and historical sights including castles & fortified churches perched on the edge of the Adriatic.
+Hvar is one of the most popular islands in southern Dalmatia, offering beautiful scenery and historical sights including castles & fortified churches.

-There is a legend that Korčula was founded by the Trojans (c.1150 BC) but more likely the Greeks colonized the island, calling it Korkyra Melaina (Black Corfu) because of its dark forests.
+There is a legend that Korčula was founded by the Trojans (c.1150 BC) but more likely the Greeks colonised the island, calling it Korkyra Melaina (Black Corfu) because of its dark forests.

-Pag islands offers a very different landscape - at first glance, it is rocky & bare resembling the surface of the moon but elsewhere there are olive groves, lush pine woods & beaches.
+At first glance Pag island is rocky & bare resembling a lunar landscape but elsewhere there are olive groves, lush pine woods & beaches.